sahat/hackathon-starter/README.md

   - Set TRANSACTION_EMAIL as the "From" address for emails sent to users thru the lost password or email verification emails to users.
 You may set this to the same address as SITE_CONTACT_EMAIL.

 - ngrok and HTTPS
-  If you want to use some API that needs HTTPS to work (for example Pinterest or Facebook), you will need to download [ngrok](https://ngrok.com/).
+  If you want to use some API that needs HTTPS to work (for example Github or Facebook), you will need to download [ngrok](https://ngrok.com/).
 Start ngrok, set your BASE_URL to the forwarding address (i.e `https://3ccb-1234-abcd.ngrok-free.app` ), and use the forwarding address to access your application.
 If you are using a proxy like ngrok, you may get a CSRF mismatch error if you try to access the app at `http://localhost:8080` instead of the https://...ngrok-free.app address.

   After installing or downloading the standalone ngrok client you can start ngrok to intercept the data exchanged on port 8080 with `./ngrok http 8080` in Linux or `ngrok http 8080` in Windows.